Boren Scholarship for Critical Language Study

 Eligibility Requirements

-Joint Degree Programs: Students enrolled in four-year joint bachelor's/master's programs apply for the Boren Scholarship, and are supported by CCRF.
-Students enrolled in five-year joint bachelor's/master's programs apply for the Boren Fellowship, and should seek suppor from the UChicagoGRAD Fellowships Office.
+Joint Degree Programs: Students enrolled in four-year joint BA/MA programs apply for the Boren Scholarship, and are supported by CCRF.
+Students enrolled in five-year joint BA/MA programs apply for the Boren Fellowship, and should seek support from the UChicagoGRAD Fellowships Office.

 Application Process